Last updated August 2019

 - Supporting other data types requires writing transforms from scratch, which is extremely time-intensive and error-prone

-- No support for collaborative cues
+- Very limited support for collaborative cues

 SwellRT is an open source backend-as-a-service designed to ease building realtime collaborative applications.
 It is a fork of the now-defunct Apache Wave project, which was originally open-sourced when Google Wave shut down.